Ricardouchub/Ricardouchub/README.md

-# Hi there, I'm Ricardo Urdaneta Castro 👋
+# Hi there, I'm Ricardo Urdaneta 👋

 I'm a former lawyer currently transitioning into the exciting world of **Data Analytics and Data Science**.
 I'm passionate about leveraging data to uncover insights and solve complex problems.